A mathematical framework for operational fine tunings: Examples of operational fine tunings

-where $k$ is a one-to-one map $k:\Lambda\rightarrow \Lambda',$ with $\Lambda,\Lambda'$ two ontic spaces that provide the ontic extensions of the two experiments $E$ and $E',$ respectively.
-It is proven in \cite{LeiferPusey} that no time symmetric ontological model is consistent with quantum theory.
+where $k$ is a one-to-one map $k:\mathfrak{L} \rightarrow \mathfrak{L}',$ with $\mathfrak{L},\mathfrak{L}'$ being the two ontic state spaces on which the ontic extensions of the two experiments $E$ and $E'$ are defined.
+The map $k$ is included because, even in classical physics, time reversal transforms the ontic state.
+For example, to time-reverse a trajectory in phase space requires inverting the momentum of each particle.

+It is proven in \cite{LeiferPusey} that there is no ontological model of quantum theory that is ontologically time-symmetric for every experiment that has operational time-symmetry. \end{example}